Pacific Mall: Opening and continued operation

 Sources report Pacific Mall as opening either in 1996 or 1997.
 Its Cantonese name, "太古廣場" (Tai Gu Gwong Cheung), is derived from Pacific Place in Hong Kong.
 At the time of its opening, Pacific Mall was the only mall of any kind of its scale in Scarborough and Markham.
 The mall's 715 retail condos were presold by 1993 for an average of $200 per square foot, and were priced from $59,800 to $249,800.
 A majority of condo buyers originated from Hong Kong, where Pacific Mall units were advertised extensively; many investors purchased units in Pacific Mall in order to fulfill the $250,000 investment requirement of CANIIP.

 Entrance to Heritage Town, a renovated portion of the mall that was opened in 1999.

 After business at the mall was initially slow, half of the unused second floor (which is owned and operated by Torgan Group, rather than condo leasees) was renovated in 1999 into Heritage Town, a food court and market that contains approximately 100 vendors.
 Aimed at attracting tourists and non-Chinese customers, Torgan Group commissioned artists and sculptors in China to make custom decorations for Heritage Town, including a large bas-relief of a dragon, 300 lanterns, an emperor's chair, a wood-work bridge, and terracotta soldiers.
 Heritage Town was successful in attracting additional business, prompting the mall to seek and be awarded designation as a Canadian Tourist Attraction.
 As such, Pacific Mall is exempt from the Retail Business Holiday Act and is open year-round, including statutory holidays.

-Today, Pacific Mall remains a major destination for tourism in Canada, and promotes itself through pamphlets at airports and tourist information centers in major North American cities.
 As demographics of Chinese migrants to Canada shifted in 2010s, and immigrants from mainland China form a greater proportion of Chinese immigrants, many businesses at Pacific Mall have opted to hire salespeople fluent in Cantonese, Mandarin, and English.
 Though stores in the mall are noted for having relatively high turnover, many stores continue to be operated by their initial Hong Kong-originating owners.